USC women upset No. 9 Oregon State, 70-50

 UCLA's 85-76 victory over No. 8 Stanford on Monday had given Oregon State sole possession of the top spot in the league standings heading into Friday night's game.

-The Beavers, who won a share of the Pac-12 regular-season title last year before winning the conference tournament, play three of their last five remaining games at home.
+The Beavers, who claimed a share of the Pac-12 regular-season title last year before winning the conference tournament, play three of their last five remaining games at home.
 They'll host Stanford during the final weekend of the regular season.

 Oregon State beat Stanford 72-69 in double overtime at Maples Pavilion, the first time the Beavers had ever won on the Cardinal's home court.

+''Our coach told us before the game that the key to this game is believing that you can be here, believing that you are supposed to be here, believing that you can win this game,'' Edwards said. ''And we carried that into this game and we played hard on both ends.
+We made plays and everybody that came in contributed.''

-The Beavers jumped in front 9-2 against USC, but the Trojans responded with a 15-0 run capped by Edwards' 3-pointer.
+The Beavers jumped in front 9-2, but the Trojans responded with a 15-0 run capped by Edwards' 3-pointer.
 Wiese hit a 3 to end the Beavers' drought.

 USC padded its lead heading into the second quarter, going up 27-14 before Oregon State came back with a 12-0 run.
 Wiese and Kat Tudor hit layups to pull the Beavers within one, but the Trojans went into the break with a 29-26 lead.
-Edwards led all scorers at the half with 10 points.
+Edwards led all scorers at halftime with 10 points.

 The Trojans kept Oregon State from pulling in front after the Beavers tied the game at 31 early in the third quarter.
 Southern California pushed the lead to 45-38 late in the period on Minyon Moore's 3-pointer.